 Ideally, you need to drink two litres a day.
 Preferably hot herbal tea.
 This has a double effect: it not only supplies our bodies with water but the herbs help to alleviate the cold symptoms.

-For a soothing Em‑eukal tea, simply add two or three Em‑eukal cough drops to a large mug of hot water.
-Stir occasionally and wait for a moment until the cough drops have completely dissolved.
+For a soothing Em‑eukal tea, simply add two or three Em‑eukal herbal drops to a large mug of hot water.
+Stir occasionally and wait for a moment until the herbal drops have completely dissolved.